act-rules/act-rules.github.io/_rules/aria-state-or-property-valid-value-6a7281.md

 ## Expectation

-Each test target has an [attribute value][] that is valid according to its [WAI-ARIA value type][value type], except if one of the following is true:
+Each test target has an [attribute value][] that is valid according to its [WAI-ARIA value type][value type], except in the following instances:

 - <dfn id="off6ek:id-reference">ID Reference</dfn>: For `ID Reference` value types an ID referenced elements is only required for `aria-controls` with [semantic][semantic role] `scrollbar` elements, and with [semantic][semantic role] `combobox` elements that have an `aria-expanded` [attribute value][] of `true`.
 The ID referenced element must exist in the same [document tree][] or [shadow tree][] as the test target's element.